Nathan-Vandevoort/ENVY/README.md

 ![envy_console](https://github.com/user-attachments/assets/fddaacf3-8364-4e90-8f79-409ca07c30d9)

 The Large window on the left is the viewport.
 Each one of the little blue balls represents a computer you have signed in.
-The top right window is your job viewer.
-You can see I have an in progress job called test_scene.0001.
-In the bottom right window is your console.
-Feel free to mess around with it!
+The top right window is your job viewer, you can see I have some jobs already created!
+In the bottom right window is your console, feel free to mess around with it!
 I'll talk more about the console in the [Customization](#Customization) section.
 If you ever want to cancel a job simply right click the job and mark it as finished.

 ***There are somethings to note about using envy:** All of your dependencies (textures, references, caches, files, project, etc...) **MUST** be on a server `(Z:/ \\titansrv \\veloxsrv)`.
 If your job is not exporting check your file paths.